KBNZ-LD

 KBNZ-LD (channel 7) is a low-power television station in Bend, Oregon, United States, serving Central Oregon as an affiliate of CBS.
 It is owned by local cable company BendBroadband alongside ABC affiliate KOHD (channel 18).
-Both stations share studios on Lower Meadow Drive in Bend, while KBNZ-LD's transmitter is located in the city on Awbrey Butte west of US 97.
+The two stations share studios on Lower Meadow Drive in Bend; KBNZ-LD's transmitter is located in the city on Awbrey Butte west of US 97.

 History

-KBNZ originated in the mid-1980s as a low-powered translator of KOIN in Portland.
+KBNZ originated in the mid-1980s as a low-power translator of KOIN in Portland.
 In October 2008, KOIN owner New Vision Television announced plans to convert KBNZ into a locally-focused CBS affiliate.
 The station was upgraded to a low-power license under new calls, KBNZ, on June 13, 2008.
 On October 26, 2008, it relaunched as Central Oregon's first locally-based CBS affiliate.
 Four of KOIN's translators in Central Oregon were switched from airing KOIN's signal to that of KBNZ.
 It also received its own section on KOIN's website.
-Master control and some internal operations remained based at KOIN's studios at the KOIN Center in Downtown Portland.
+Master control and some internal operations remained based at KOIN's studios at the KOIN Tower in Downtown Portland.

 Although identifying as a separate station in its own right, KBNZ was considered a semi-satellite of KOIN.
 It cleared all network programming as provided through its parent and simulcast most of KOIN's newscasts, but aired a separate offering of syndicated programming as well as separate commercials.

 One reason that the station split from KOIN is a result of the Bend market growing in population.
-The change left Meredith Corporation-owned MyNetworkTV affiliate KUBN-LP as the only area station serving as a full-time satellite of a Portland station.
+The change left MyNetworkTV affiliate KUBN-LD as the only area station serving as a full-time satellite of a Portland station.
 News personnel based at KBNZ began to contribute two to four local stories each day to air on KOIN broadcasts.
 It had been planned that as KBNZ grew, a fully produced local newscast originating from Central Oregon would be introduced.